UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 you are just aware exist.

 ## What am I called?
-Call me "Michelle", "Dr. Strout", "Professor Strout", or "Profesor".
+Call me "Michelle", "Dr. Strout", "Professor Strout", or "Professor".

 # Overview